 SFF (Small Form Factor) — Slightly larger (~9–10 liters), but more expandable

-Why it’s a great choice:
+Why they’re a great choice:

-• Gigabit Ethernet built in
+• Built-in Gigabit Ethernet

-• Room for a full 3.5" hard drive
+• Support for full-size 3.5" hard drives

 🛒 Example listing: